 - Self review - the team reviewed all procedures and practices against standards set by QNIC.
 Feedback was also gathered from staff, young people, parents/carers and commissioners via questionnaires

 - Accreditation visit by an external peer review team reviewed all the information gathered, met with the team and interviewed service users and parents

-The Priory Hospital Chelmsford Adolescent unit is now the second Priory Unit to be accredited by QNIC with Priory Hospital Woodbourne’s Mullberry Unit receiving accreditation two years ago.
+Priory Hospital Chelmsford's CAMHS unit is now the second Priory unit to be accredited by QNIC with Priory Hospital Woodbourne’s Mullberry Unit receiving accreditation two years ago.

 Hospital Director of Priory Hospital Chelmsford, Lorraine Ahern, said: “Priory Hospital Chelmsford's adolescent unit is now the second Priory unit to be accredited by QNIC with Priory Hospital Woodbourne’s Mullberry Unit receiving accreditation two years ago.
 This is something that Priory Group is very proud of and which we are striving to achieve across our CAMHS units.”